UKHomeOfficeForms/hof/README.md

 #### Options
 - `baseUrl`: the base url from which all steps will be relative.
 Defaults to `/`.
 - `fields`: the path to the fields folder or file, relative to your project root.
+Required
-- `templates`: the path to the templates folder or file, relative to your project root.
+- `views`: the path to the templates folder or file, relative to your project root.
+Required
+- `steps`: steps are the configuration of the form journey.
+Required